CDCgov/Rnssp-templates-docs/content/usage/_index.en.md

 # Usage

-Learn how to dynamically extend your existing Rnssp installation with Rnssp RMD templates.
+Learn how to dynamically extend your existing Rnssp installation with Rnssp R Markdown templates.

 {{% children style="h5"  %}}